Use the power of plants to combat insomnia

 Natural sleep aids offer a healthy alternative to pharmaceuticals, as they harness the calming effect of plants.

 As the classic among home remedies, it is said that the bitter-tasting valerian root is guaranteed to take effect if the dosage is high enough (about 6 grams).
 However, the result is only felt after a few days, which is why valerian is combined with faster-acting ingredients in most herbal sleep medications.
 On the other hand, the effect is long-lasting which is why the root is an ideal sedative.

 Whether as an essential oil or as hop flower tea, the calming effect of hops has found favour for centuries, and works best combined with lemon balm and valerian.

-Not only anti-inflammatory but also calming, it is no surprise that lemon balm is an ingredient in many herbal sleep aids.
+Lemon balm is not only anti-inflammatory but also calming.
+It therefore comes as no surprise that lemon balm is a component of many herbal sleeping pills.

 Milk with honey

 On the one hand, it is simply the warmth of the milk that makes the body feel tired.
 On the other, milk also contains tryptophan, an amino acid that promotes sleep.
 With the addition of honey, which stimulates the production of tryptophan, the milky drink is therefore a good combination for restful sleep.
 It’s not only because of the effect of tryptophan that the night cap is recommended by sleep experts.
 If drinking a cup of milk with honey becomes an evening ritual, the body automatically sets itself to sleep mode and becomes tired.

 Almond milk or almonds themselves contain melatonin.
 This is a sleep hormone that, released by the body as soon as it gets dark, makes us tired.
 Even though the sleep-promoting effect of almonds hasn't been proven in isolation, they are a healthy source of magnesium and calcium.
 These substances relax the muscles and, together with melatonin, ensure that we sleep well.